telehash/TMesh/TMesh.md

 ## MAC

-### Lost Mode
+### Sync Mode

-Every mesh must define and share one or more common `lost headers` that are used to generate `lost epochs` that assist with background synchronization of any lost motes.
+Every mesh must define and share one or more common `sync headers` that are used to generate `sync epochs` that assist with background synchronization of any disconnected motes.

-The lost headers (8 bytes) are combined with the first 8 bytes of each mote's hashname to derive every mote-specific `lost epoch`.
-These epochs are used for receive only, a mote can only listen and receive encrypted handshakes on their own unique lost epoch that provide new link epochs to synchronize with.
+The sync headers (8 bytes) are combined with the first 8 bytes of each mote's hashname to derive every mote-specific `sync epoch`.
+These epochs are used for receive only, a mote can only listen and receive encrypted handshakes on their own unique sync epoch that provide new link epochs to synchronize with.

-The lost mode takes advantage of the fact that every epoch makes use of a shared medium that is divided into channels, such that every lost epoch will have some overlap with other private link epochs that a mote is transmitting on.
-In order to minimize the time required to re-synchronize, only the first and second window sequence of the lost epoch are used.
-When any mote sends any knock on the same channel as one of their lost epoch sequence 0, they should then attempt to receive a handshake knock at that lost epoch sequence 1.
+The sync mode takes advantage of the fact that every epoch makes use of a shared medium that is divided into channels, such that every sync epoch will have some overlap with other private link epochs that a mote is transmitting on.
+In order to minimize the time required to re-synchronize, only the first and second window sequence of the sync epoch are used.
+When any mote sends any knock on the same channel as one of their sync epoch's sequence 0, they should then attempt to receive a handshake knock at that sync epoch sequence 1.

-The local leader should attempt to maximize their use of lost epoch overlapping channels to allow for fast resynchronization, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently.
-When a mote is lost, it should also send regular knocks on the lost epoch channels of nearby known motes.
+The local leader should attempt to maximize their use of sync epoch overlapping channels to allow for fast resynchronization, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently.
+When a mote detects that it is disconnected, it should also send regular knocks on the sync epoch channels of nearby known motes.

 ### Discovery Mode

 When a new un-linked mote must be introduced directly into a mesh and there is no out-of-band mechanism to signal the public key material for existing motes, the special temporary discovery mode may be enabled on any existing mote.
-The un-linked mote must minimally have the lost headers to derive the discovery channel that will be used.
+The un-linked mote must minimally have the sync headers to derive the discovery channel that will be used.

-When discovery mode is enabled on an existing mote in the mesh, it will build a `discovery epoch` by combining the lost epoch with 8 zero bytes, and send a special discovery knock on that epoch's window sequence 0.
+When discovery mode is enabled on an existing mote in the mesh, it will build a `discovery epoch` by combining the sync epoch with 8 zero bytes, and send a special discovery knock on that epoch's window sequence 0.
 The discovery knock must contain the senders public key so that the un-linked mote can generate an encrypted handshake.
-The special discovery knock also serves as a lost knock time base allowing the recipient to derive the unique lost epoch for the sender and immediately send a handshake back to establish a link.
+The special discovery knock also serves as a sync knock time base allowing the recipient to derive the unique sync epoch for the sender and immediately send a handshake back to establish a link.

 This functionality should not exist or be enabled/deployed by default, it should only be included when management policy explicitly requires it for special or public use cases.

 ## Mesh

-Describe neighborhoods and routers, and routers performing ongoing lost-mode duties.
+Describe neighborhoods and routers, and routers performing ongoing sync-mode duties.

 ### z-index